devasaur/fadeM.js/README.md

    -StickDistance: This setting is for how many pixels from the top of the page you want the element to stay in place.
                    It is defaulted to 0, but in cases where you want the element to stick before or after the top is reached, you can set a positive or negative value.
+   -ZoomStartSize: Set this to a decimal value where 0.0 is the smallest and 1.0 is default zoom.

 <pre>
 $(document).ready(function(){
-var FadeStrength = "1";
 var TransitPoint = "500";
-var TransitSpeed = "3";
+var TransitSpeed = "2";
+var FadeStrength = "5";
-var ShortStick = "off"
+var ShortStick = "on";
 var StickTime = "800";
 var StickDistance = "0";
-startFadeM(FadeStrength,TransitPoint,TransitSpeed,ShortStick,StickTime,StickDistance);
+var ZoomStartSize = "0.7";
+startFadeM(FadeStrength,TransitPoint,TransitSpeed,ShortStick,StickTime,StickDistance,ZoomStartSize);
 });
 </pre>